twolfson/if-i-were-to-build-a-startup-web-app/explorations/4-django-allauth-react-proxy/README.md

 - Back from a walk/break
 - CSRF is not so bad tbh, and changes nothing here
-- TODO: Update nuance in the security detour and #3 to talk through CSRF tweaks (i.e. no field needed, but still need to touch a Django page)
+- DONE: Update nuance in the security detour and #3 to talk through CSRF tweaks (i.e. no field needed, but still need to touch a Django page)
 - I also did a sanity check video watch of a demo of Auth0 to verify the URL scheme is roughly where we're at with nothing unexpected, https://www.youtube.com/watch?v=RpfEk6drhPc
 - DONE: Room for improvement based on video + CSRF realization, instead of `localStorage.loggedIn`, we could do a JSON non-HttpOnly cookie with user info that the browser can consume ASAP (though it comes with all the same issues as JWT)
     - Yea, it's tricky because it's valid at login but then becomes junk if they change mid-session =/ So need to wire in to all those points .\_.
 YAGNI + KISS